faha1999/faha1999/README.md

  </p>

 - I'm a self-taught passionate FrontEnd developer from Bangladesh.
+- 💬 Loves to Talk about Technology, Software, Coding, And Ideas.
-- 📚 I'm constantly learning new skills and striving for progress
+- 📚 I'm constantly learning new skills and striving for progress.
+- 🤝 Open for Collaboration, Excited to collaborate on innovative projects.
 - 🌱 I’m currently learning Next.js and TypeScript.
 - My hobby is reading books, listening to music, and playing games.
 - Sometimes, I write small poems, and stories too.

+#### Specialized In [ Front End ]

 ## 🔥 Streak stats